-428 Psychobiology of Development and Aging (4, Irregular) The neurobiological correlates of behavior from a developmental orientation.
+428 Psychobiology of Development and

+Aging (4, Irregular) The neurobiological correlates of behavior from a developmental orientation.
 Human and animal data examining the problems of brain plasticity will be examined.
-Prerequisite: PSYC 100 or departmental approval and PSYC 326.
+Prerequisite: PSYC 100 and PSYC 326.

-430 Advanced Child Development (4, Irregular) An analysis of selected topics and issues in child development.
+430 Advanced Child Development

+(4, Irregular) An analysis of selected topics and issues in child development.
 Prerequisite: PSYC 100; recommended preparation: PSYC 274, PSYC 314L, PSYC 366L.

-433 Children's Learning and Cognitive Development (4, Irregular) Examination of contemporary psychological theory and research on the development of cognitive skills, including language, memory, reading, and mathematics.
+433 Children's Learning and Cognitive Development (4, Irregular) Examination of contemporary psychological theory and research on the development of cognitive research on the development of cognitive skills, including language, memory, reading, and mathematics.
 Prerequisite: PSYC 336L.